-The benefit of climbing plants is that you can utilise unused spaces such as walls and pergolas to expand your edible garden bounty.
-If you’ve got the taste for beans, cucumbers, tomatoes, mini pumpkins, passion fruit, watermelon or rockmelon, read on – growing them might just be easier than you’d imagine.
+The benefit of climbing plants is that you can utilise unused spaces such as walls or fences and pergolas to expand your edible garden bounty.
+If you’re a gardener who’s got the taste for beans, cucumbers, tomatoes, mini pumpkins, passion fruit, watermelon or rockmelon, read on – growing them might just be easier than you’d imagine.

 Here’s how to make the most of small spaces with climbers and other edible vines this summer.

-Aim to plant your seeds at the start of the growing season (either spring or autumn) but don’t fret, as there are a bunch of varieties that can be planted in summer, too.
+Aim to plant your seeds at the start of the growing season (either early spring or autumn) but don’t fret, as there are a bunch of varieties that can be planted in summer, too.
+Nurseries often stock a range of climbers suited to your local conditions, so pay them a visit for advice.

 Ripening times vary from plant to plant and depend on when they were planted.
 Each seed packet should indicate a very general planting season, but I find the best way to learn is by visiting a local community garden or neighbouring garden to see what’s growing in your region already.